 I recommend Zinsser Cover Stain when painting over smoke damage.
 It is oil-based, so make sure rooms are well ventilated while you’re painting.
 Dilute your Cover Stain slightly to make application easier, stick to the recommended 4-hour recoat time, but apply two coats.

-Ensure every surface effected by smoke damage is sealed before moving onto the next stage.
+Ensure every surface affected by smoke damage is sealed before moving onto the next stage.
 You need the room clean and odour free.
 This gives you a blank canvas on which to work.

 You’re then ready to paint over with your chosen emulsion.
 Avoid using cheap retail or contract matt or adhesion between emulsion and stain block may be an issue.